keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/aws.md

   page_lead_text_colour: "#aa0000"
   min_height: 750px
   image_overlay_url: /assets/images/cloud/aws-logo-flat.png
-  more_text: "Discover more about AWS's Cloud Platform and what our AWS consultancy services can do for your Enterprise:"
+  more_text: "Discover more about AWS's Cloud Platform and learn what our AWS consultancy services can do for your Business:"
   more_text_colour: "#ff9900"

 icon: /assets/images/cloud/aws-logo.png
+cloud_name: Amazon Web Services (AWS)
 benefits:
     - "Allow staff to work from anywhere, anytime."
     - "Improved work/life balance for staff."